BIAnalytix/Data-Viz-Portfolio/README.md

 ### Project Overview <a name="project-overview-hr"></a>

-The **HR Analytics Dashboard** project provides insights into key HR metrics using **Excel, Power BI, and Tableau**.
-This dashboard allows HR teams to analyze data on employee turnover, diversity, performance, and more.
+The **HR Analytics Dashboard** project is designed to empower HR teams with actionable insights into key human resources metrics.
+Using **Excel, Power BI, and Tableau**, this dashboard visualizes and analyzes data on employee turnover, diversity, satisfaction scores, performance ratings, and hiring trends.
+With interactive features and detailed reports, it enables decision-makers to track HR trends over time, helping organizations build stronger, data-driven HR strategies.

 ### Key Features <a name="key-features-hr"></a>